mono/website/archived/scratchbox.md

 Scratchbox is used by Maemo development platform (Nokia Internet Tablets).
 But it is not restricted to that use.

 Scratchbox uses [QEMU](http://fabrice.bellard.free.fr/qemu/) for ARM emulation, the problem is that some ARM syscalls (242, 264, 299) are not yet implemented in QEMU.
-These missing syscalls can cause problems in [MCS](/index.php?title=MCS&action=edit&redlink=1 "MCS (page does not exist)"), making it impossible to compile assemblies for ARM.
+These missing syscalls can cause problems in MCS, making it impossible to compile assemblies for ARM.

 [Scratchbox devkits](http://www.scratchbox.org/documentation/user/scratchbox-1.0/html/devkit.html) provide a set of tools that can be executed on the host instead of target device and thus it reduces time that is used to build packages.